goyoambrosio/CSAR/README.md

 This repository accompanies the paper:

 > **CSAR: Containerized System Architecture for Robotics**
-> Gregorio Ambrosio-Cestero, Cipriano Galindo Andrades, Jose-Raul Ruiz-Sarmiento, Javier Gonzalez-Jimenez
+> Gregorio Ambrosio-Cestero, Cipriano Galindo Andrades, Javier Gonzalez-Jimenez, Jose-Raul Ruiz-Sarmiento
 > MAPIR Group, University of Málaga
 > _[Link to paper / preprint — to be added upon publication]_